 But green tea provides focus and energy while it relaxes you, thanks to l-theanine and EGCG (epigallocatechin gallate).

-Like theanine, EGCG also changes brain wave patterns to put you in a “relaxed yet attentive state.”
-(44)
+Like theanine, EGCG also changes brainwave patterns to put you in a “relaxed yet attentive state.”
+(54)

 Stress Management Techniques: The Bottom Line

-Stress is a necessary part of life, but too much stress can make you sick and unhappy.
+Stress is a necessary part of life, but chronic stress can make you sick and unhappy.

-Fortunately, there’s a wide variety of stress management techniques that can bring relief quickly and, if practiced regularly, permanently.
+Fortunately, there’s a wide variety of proven stress management techniques that can bring relief quickly and, if practiced regularly, potentially even permanently.

-Almost all of them can be started right now, be done anytime, and require little or no investment on your part other than a little time each day.
+They can usually be started immediately, be done anytime, and require little or no investment on your part other than a little time each day.